CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/07-data warehouse architecture.md

 <br/><br/>
 >## `Exercise1`
->Copy the birdstrikes structure into a new tabe called birdstrikes2.
+>Copy the birdstrikes structure into a new table called birdstrikes2.
 Insert into birdstrikes2 the line where id is 10.
 > Hints:
 >* Use the samples from Chapter2 for copy
 >* For insert use the format like: INSERT INTO bla SELECT blabla